iso-st3ph/homelab-devops/docs/monitoring.md

 ## Overview

-This homelab includes a production-grade monitoring stack based on **Prometheus** and **Grafana**, providing real-time metrics, dashboards, and alerting capabilities for infrastructure observability.
+This homelab includes a **production-grade monitoring stack** with **Prometheus, Grafana, and AlertManager**, providing real-time metrics, dashboards, and **automated alerting with Slack integration** for full infrastructure observability.

 ## Stack Components